HM Revenue and Customs is encouraging UK businesses to prepare for customs changes which will be introduced over the coming 6 months.

 For more information check here

 It's vital for businesses to ensure they are up to date with changing rules and regulations surrounding their business operations.
-Key dates for companies to note in 2021 and 2022 are listed in this timeline.
+Key dates for companies to note in 2022 are listed in this timeline.

 Click here to find out more.

 Need support with exporting regulations and logistics?
 In addition to Scotland’s enterprise and skills agencies, other public and private sector organisations can help.
-Save time and resource with this handy guide.
+Save time and resources with this handy guide.
 Browse by topic and type of support.

 Click here to learn more.